-3. Auto: Scales an image proportionally to fit the projector's native resolution in its horizontal or vertical width.
-This is suitable for the incoming image which is in 4:3, 16:9, or 16:10 and you want to make most use of the screen without altering the image's aspect ratio.
+MP735: Scales an image proportionally to fit the projector's native resolution in its horizontal width and vertical height.
+This is suitable for the incoming image which is in 4:3, 16:9 or 16:10 and you want to make most use of the screen without altering the image's aspect ratio.

+2. Real:

-- OSD menus can be displayed on those unused black areas. - 4.
-Real: The image is projected as its original resolution, and resized to fit within the display area.
+The image is projected as its original resolution, and resized to fit within the display area.
 For input signals with lower resolutions, the projected image will display smaller than if resized to full screen.
-You could adjust the zoom setting or move the projector towards the screen to increase the image size if necessary.
+You could adjust the zoom setting or move the projector away from the screen to increase the image size if necessary.
 You may also need to refocus the projector after making these adjustments.